HHS-AHRQ/MEPS/R/README.md

 For users that prefer not to use the `MEPS` package, multiple data formats are available for MEPS public use files from data years 2018 and later, as well as the 2017 Full-year consolidated (FYC) file.
 Due to the fast loading speed and simplicity of code, the Stata data format (.dta) is the recommended file format for loading the following files into R:
 * <b>2017</b>:	Full-year consolidated (FYC) file (h201)
 * <b>2018 and later</b>:	All files

+> <b> IMPORTANT! </b> SAS transport (.ssp) versions of these files were created using the SAS CPORT engine.
+These CPORT data files cannot be read directly into R, and alternative file formats must be used instead.

 Examples of loading each of the available file types are detailed below.
 For each example, the 2018 Dental Visits files (<b>h206b</b>) has been [downloaded from the MEPS website](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-206B), unzipped, and saved in the local directory <b>C:/MEPS</b>: